 Cross over the wooden suspension bridge and be welcomed into Amankora Punakha, a small and intimate resort that oozes charm.
 Housing a mere 8 suites, each has been finished to an exceedingly high standard, with a wood burning stove to heat the room and a freestanding bath to unwind in...

 Nestled at the end of the valley overlooking a bend in the Mo Chu River, the luxurious yet unpretentious Uma by COMO welcomes you to Punakha.
 The views are simply spectacular – looking out onto the surrounding rice paddies and lush, forest covered mountainside standing as sentinels over the pe...

-Amankora Thimphu is located in Bhutan's Capital Thimphu, a prime location to participate in a wide variety of activites.
-With the National Textile Museum, Folk Heritage Museum and the bustling Changlingmethang Market all to be found within close proximity, there is so much to see and do in ...
+Amankora Thimphu is located in Bhutan's Capital Thimphu, a prime location to participate in a wide variety of activities.
+With the National Textile Museum, Folk Heritage Museum and the bustling Changlimithang Market all to be found within close proximity, there is so much to see and d...